What Is a Step Parent Adoption?

 If the Birth Father Has Not Had Contact with the Child for Several Years Can the Court Automatically Terminate Parental Rights for Abandonment?

 In Washington the answer is no. The birth father must still be given notice and rights must be terminated either through a voluntary relinquishment or involuntary termination of parental rights.

 Idaho is a registry state.
 If a birth father is not married to the birth mother and fails to register with the Putative Father registry he is not considered to be a father and his consent is not necessary.
 His rights are in effect terminated.

 Can the Birth Father's Rights Be Terminated Even Though There Is No one to Adopt?

 No. There must be someone to take the place of the terminated birth parent.
 Rights cannot be terminated unless there is a person willing and qualified to adopt.
 If the parent is single, a relative may adopt the child (see Second Parent Adoption).

 Is the Birth Father Responsible for Back Child Support after Parental Rights Have Been Terminated?

 Yes.
 Child support is no longer owed by the birth father after his rights have been terminated but back child support is still due.
-Sometimes the adoptive parents agree to waive back child support owed by the birth father but it is not necessary to do so.
+Sometimes the adoptive parents agree to waive back child support owed by the birth father by what is called a "Satisfaction of Judgment" but it is not necessary to do so.